hediyeh-savari/phd-cs-us/README.md

     </a>
   </p> -->

-  "**Demystify**" offers an insider's guide to navigating the PhD admission process in Computer Science at U.S. institutions.
-It explains how PhD admissions work from an internal perspective and aims to motivate students—especially those from abroad or from less well-known institutions—to pursue PhD programs in CS at U.S. universities.
+  "**Demystify**" is an insider's guide to navigating the PhD admission process in Computer Science at U.S. institutions.
+It explains how the CS PhD admissions work from an internal perspective and aims to motivate students---especially those from abroad or from less well-known institutions—--to pursue PhD programs in CS at U.S. universities.
 The book is accompanied by a web app, [**CSPicks**](https://roars.dev/cspicks), which helps students explore and compare faculty, PhD programs, and research areas in Computer Science.

   - PDF: